Configuration Validation with Large Language Models: Exploratory Examples

-In Example 3, the configuration file has provided a description of the changed parameter \texttt{hostname.verifier}, and explicitly listed the valid value options for the parameter.
-However, the model is unable to identify that the parameter has been misconfigured to an invalid, non-existent option (\texttt{STRICT\_I8}).
-Example 4 is interesting --- the description suggests that the parameter \texttt{bloom.error.rate} ranges from 0 to 100 (percentage), whereas the actual scale is 0 to 1 (fraction).
-This inconsistency supposedly confuses the model making it mark 0.01 as invalid even though it is valid (1\%) --- a fairly reasonable mistake for a human to make as well.
+In Example 3, the configuration file has provided a description of the changed parameter ``{\it hostname.verifier}'' and explicitly listed the valid value options of the parameter.
+However, the model fails to realize that the parameter is misconfigured to an invalid, non-existent option ({STRICT\_I8}).
+In Example 4, the description suggests that the parameter ``{\it bloom.error.rate}'' ranges from 0 to 100 (percentage), whereas the actual scale is 0 to 1 (fraction).
+This inconsistency supposedly confuses the model making it mark 0.01 (a valid value) as invalid.

-Both examples demonstrate that employing off-the-shelf \llms as configuration validators can result in false negatives and false positives, thereby making the predictions less trustworthy.
-Incorrect validation outcomes could be attributed towards a phenomenon in \llms termed hallucination, which is being actively investigated~\cite{gpt4}.
-A simple explanation is that \llms are exposed to potentially contradictory data during training, which causes confusion to the model at inference time.
+Both examples show that directly using off-the-shelf \llms as configuration validators would result in false negatives and false positives.
+The incorrect validation results can be attributed to hallucination~\cite{gpt4}.
+A simple explanation is that \llms are exposed to potentially contradictory data during training, which causes confusion to the model at the inference time.

-To account for these factors, our study applies and evaluates several mechanisms that can mitigate the impact of wrongful predictions made by \llms in the context of configuration validation, including few-shot learning, and reaching validation consensus through majority voting (\S\ref{sec:sv}).